simplesalah/iqamah-times-display/README.md

     iqamah-times-display/install.sh
     ```
-6. Type `leafpad iqamah-times-display/index.html`, scroll down to the `iframe`, replace `1dqvfjWpRX2UOQMNwUeDjR28uIDgqFElDu47E2nlXRg0` with your Slides ID from section A-2-4.
+6. Type `leafpad iqamah-times-display/index.html`, scroll down to the `iframe`, replace `1dqvfjWpRX2UOQMNwUeDjR28uIDgqFElDu47E2nlXRg0` with your `SLIDES_ID` from section A-2-iv.
 Save & close.
 (TODO: add this to install script)
 7. Type `leafpad iqamah-times-display/IqamahDisplay.js`.
 If you set up Cloud Functions in section (D), use that URL in `iqamahTimingsURL`.
 Otherwise use `https://sheets.googleapis.com/v4/spreadsheets/1jXbp0_ccizf9tvHzmKuLHheJNHc2hiY3fk7a0fOQ7k0/values/Sheet1!B1:D11?majorDimension=COLUMNS&key=`, and append the `API_KEY` from section B-5.
 Save & close.
 (TODO: add this to install script)
 7. Click the top-left raspberry icon > Shutdown > Reboot